War004/Google-gemini-discord-bot/README.md

 Currently, this version is made for personal use.
 ~~The bot remembers the chat based on the user ID, this means you could continue the conversation between different servers and also edit the conversation in the log text file~~ (After the new version the chat history is saved as a pkl file) It can't be edit as of now.

-The "text" contains the text prompt entred by the user.
-It could be modified in the file directory: '/content/drive/MyDrive/Discord_bot/' [By default].
-The "file_uri" contains the link for the media files that were uploaded during the chat sessions by using the files api.
+The chat file is stored in the file directory: '/content/drive/MyDrive/Discord_bot/' [By default].
+The "file_uri" contains the link for the media files thar are saved in the file direcotry: '/content/drive/MyDrive/Discord_bot/Time_files/' that were uploaded during the chat sessions by using the files api.
 These files are deleted after 2 days, the max storage for ths 20 GB, while a single can't be bigger then 2GB.

 Now, that the logic has changed to handle the chat [26th May]version.
 It has now ganied the ability to have converstion history, even if a media file is uploaded; i.e. a video, audio, image, pdfs.